69th Academy Awards: Winners and nominees

 The nominees for the 69th Academy Awards were announced on February 11, 1997, at the Samuel Goldwyn Theater in Beverly Hills, California, by Arthur Hiller, president of the Academy, and actress Mira Sorvino.
 The English Patient received the most nominations with twelve; Fargo and Shine came in second with seven apiece.

 The winners were announced during the awards ceremony on March 24, 1997.
 Saul Zaentz became the third person to produce three Best Picture winners, having previously produced One Flew Over the Cuckoo's Nest and Amadeus.
 He also became the seventh individual to receive an Oscar and the Irving G. Thalberg Memorial Award in the same year.
-Best Actress winner Frances McDormand was the first person to win for a role in a film directed by his or her spouse.
+Best Actress winner Frances McDormand was the first person to win for a role in a film directed by their spouse.
 Best Original Musical or Comedy Score winner Rachel Portman became the first female winner for composing a musical score.